Updated: Oct 2

 The Adequate Intake (AI) recommendations for females 19+ are 9 cups a day, for males it is 13 cups a day.
 While this is a great guide for the average person, it is also important to note that individual hydration needs can increase based on factors such as fluctuating temperatures, physical activity, injury, and illness.

-Geez, that's a lot of water!
+Yikes!
+That's a lot of water!

 Good news, many adults get a large percentage of water from the foods they eat.
 Most fruits and vegetables are a good source of water as well as some animal meats.
 Just another great reason to incorporate lots of fruits and veggies and lean proteins in your daily diet!
 And of course sipping on good old water is great too.